DIY toddler-friendly turtle crafts from paper plates and recycled materials to bring learning about these turtally awesome reptiles to life.

 - paints (we used tempra sticks since they dry very fast and this green piant)

-- Sea Turtle Cut-Outs PDF (see below/ courtesy of Julia)
+- Sea Turtle Cut-Outs PDF (see below)

 How to Make this Toddler-Friendly Recycled DIY